PaCE: Parsimonious Concept Engineering for Large Language Models: Introduction

 \item \textit{Activation Decomposition and Intervention (\S \ref{sec:linear-decomposition})}: At inference time, given any user input prompt, \textbf{we decompose the activations as a sparse linear combination of concept directions using sparse coding techniques}.
 Notably, this allows for an efficient and accurate estimate of both undesirable and benign components in the activations, which is overlooked in previous activation engineering methods.
-By removing the undesirable components from the activations, we reorient the behavior of LLMs toward alignment goals, while maintaining their linguistic capability.

-\end{itemize} We evaluate \ourframework on multiple alignment tasks including response detoxification, faithfulness enhancement, and sentiment revising (\S \ref{sec:experiment}). \textbf{We show that \ourframework achieves state-of-the-art performance on these tasks, while retaining its linguistic capability at a comparable level.} We further shed insights on the concept directions of \ourframework-1M by showing that they are geometrically consistent with their concept semantics and a decomposition reveals the semantics of the activations.
+By removing the undesirable components from the activations, we reorient the behavior of LLMs toward alignment goals, while maintaining their linguistic capability. \end{itemize} We evaluate \ourframework on alignment tasks including response detoxification, faithfulness enhancement, and sentiment revising (\S \ref{sec:experiment}). \textbf{We show that \ourframework achieves state-of-the-art performance on these tasks, while retaining its linguistic capability at a comparable level.} We further shed insights on the concept directions of \ourframework-1M: concept directions tend to form clusters with directions from each cluster corresponding to similar semantics, and decomposing an activation reveals its semantics.